 e/n/d/r/c/s/q> q

-command.
-You should see a listing of your Box files.
+Now test the connection by running the ls command.
+You should see a listing of your OneDrive files.

-To upload or download files, use the clone
+7. To upload or download files, use the rclone copy command.
+For example:

-.
+9. Rclone also supports using sync to transfer files, similar to rsync.
+The syntax is similar to rclone copy.
 This would only transfer files that are updated by name, checksum, or time.
-The exmaple below would sync the files of the local directory to the remote directory on box.
+The example below would sync the files of the local directory to the remote directory on OneDrive.